FelixKrueger/GEO-submissions/README.md

 To submit sequencing data to the GEO repository you will need:
  - raw sequencing data (`FastQ` files), as well as
- - some kind of application-sepcific quantitation (a `BAM` file is not sufficient), as well as
+ - some kind of application-specific quantitation (a `BAM` file is not sufficient), as well as
  - a metadata spreadsheet detailing the experiment and how the files are related to each other

-## Submission from Babraham
+## Submission from Babraham - step-by-step

-- contact Babraham Bioinformatics with a list of files, the sample name as well as the desired name of the sample for the manuscript, e.g.:
+- contact Babraham Bioinformatics with a list of files you wish to submit (and where we can find the data, e.g. a Sierra SampleID or LaneID), their sample name on Sierra as well as the desired name of the sample for the manuscript, e.g.:

 ```
 SierraID      sample name on Sierra                name in manuscript